top of page

 Chopping Mall (1986): Soundtrack Review

-- Dylanna Fisher
+Dylanna Fisher

-- 3 min read
+• 4 min read

-The Film Chopping Mall tells the story of eight teenagers trapped overnight in a high-tech shopping mall guarded by three malfunctioning security robots programmed to “protect” after hours.
+The film Chopping Mall tells the story of eight teenagers trapped overnight in a high-tech shopping mall guarded by three malfunctioning security robots programmed to “protect” after hours.
 When lightning strikes the mall’s control system, the robots go rogue—resulting in a gleefully absurd blend of laser shootouts, exploding heads, and bubblegum dialogue.
 The film stars Kelli Maroney, Tony O’Dell, and Russell Todd, supported by genre icons Barbara Crampton, Mary Woronov, and Dick Miller.

 A Killer Soundtrack for a Killer Mall

 When you talk about Chopping Mall, you can’t help but grin at the pun.
 The film is every bit as gloriously camp as its title — part teen slasher, part robot apocalypse, all ’80s attitude.
-Yet beneath the cheesy laser fire and exploding mannequins beats the heart of a surprisingly tight electronic score by Chuck Cirino, whose pulsing synths elevate the chaos into something sleek, stylish, and strangely endearing.
+Yet beneath the cheesy laser fire and exploding mannequins beats the heart of a surprisingly tight electronic score by Chuck Cirino.
+His pulsing synths elevate the chaos into something sleek, stylish, and strangely endearing.

 Cirino’s soundtrack is a quintessential slice of 1980s sonic excess: drum-machine adrenaline, arpeggiated basslines, and gleaming synth textures that sound like they were built from the same plastic as the mall mannequins.
 It’s the sound of an era that thought technology was the future—and then asked what would happen if that future turned on us.